nayak-rakesh/go-tutorial/3-array_slice_map_pointer/1_array.md

 [5 6] at index 2
 sum of the elements of array [5 6] is 11
 ```
-We can also use short hand syntax to declar multidiminsional array.
+We can also use short hand syntax to declare multidimensional array.
 ```go
 multArray := [3][2]int{
     {1, 2},